nagarajanprince/yts-react/README.md

 Implement in YTS Movie API for Download

-Kindly use proxy to view website in dev env.
+Kindly use proxy to view website.